twangodev/wisc/docs/ASIAN-AM-160/Exam-Review/exam-1.md

             The United States excluded Filipino immigration through the Tydings-McDuffie Act of 1934, which reclassified Filipinos from U.S. nationals to aliens.
 This act granted the Philippines a transition to independence, but it also severely restricted Filipino immigration by capping the number of Filipinos who could enter the U.S. at 50 per year.
 This reclassification effectively ended the large-scale immigration of Filipino laborers to the U.S. (Source: Mae Ngai, Impossible Subjects, 2004).

-    ??? example

-        U.S. agricultural businesses began recruiting Filipinos to work on their farms in the early 20th century because they faced a labor shortage after the exclusion of Chinese and Japanese workers.
-Filipinos, as U.S. colonial subjects, were not subject to restrictive immigration laws and were seen as a cheaper and more manageable labor force (Takaki, Strangers From a Different Shore, 1990).

-        Filipino men were stereotyped as "oversexed" due to their social interactions with white women, especially in public spaces like dance halls, which caused anxiety among the white population.
-This racial caricature served to justify segregation and discrimination, reinforcing racist hierarchies by framing Filipino men as a sexual threat (Takaki, Strangers From a Different Shore, 1990).

-        The United States eventually excluded Filipino immigration through the Tydings-McDuffie Act of 1934, which reclassified Filipinos from U.S. nationals to aliens, capping immigration at 50 people per year.
-This act effectively ended the large influx of Filipino laborers to the U.S. (Ngai, Impossible Subjects, 2004).

 9. Not including the 1882 Chinese Exclusion Act, discuss and detail three immigration policies that contributed to the construction of Asian Americans as “undesirable aliens.”
 [5 points each policy, 15 points total]

     ??? abstract "Key Ideas"